d-herz/WebDevDan/README.md

 Built with a responsive approach, <a href="https://webdevdan.com/">WebDevDan.com</a> is a hub for my personal web development activity.
 It is a place where potential clients and prospective employers can see what I've been up to, check out my latest work, and even download a copy of my resume.
 </p>
 <p alight="left">
-The current version is a massive update from my first portfolio and has been built from the ground up using custom HTML, JavaScript,CSS, and TailwindCSS.
+The current version is a massive update from my first portfolio and has been built from the ground up using custom HTML, JavaScript, CSS, Tailwind CSS, and DaisyUI.
 </p>